fin3ss3g0d/evilgophish/README.md

 ## Issues and Support

+I am mostly looking for legitimate bugs in code or enhancement opportunities and not to be a personal help desk support for struggles during your setup.
+You should understand the prerequisites of setting up a social engineering campaign including how `Apache`, `DNS`, SSL certificates, `evilginx2`, `gophish`, and proxies work to use and setup this tool.
+With that being said, issues falling into these categories will be closed.
 I am taking the same stance as [Kuba Gretzky](https://github.com/kgretzky) and will not help creating phishlets.
 There are plenty of examples of working phishlets and for you to create your own, if you open an issue for a phishlet it will be closed.
-I will also not consider issues with your `Apache2`, `DNS`, or certificate setup as legitimate issues and they will be closed.
-However, if you encounter a legitimate failure/error with the program, I will take the issue seriously.
+However, I *will* maintain *certain* phishlets at will (see [A Word About Phishlets](#a-word-about-phishlets)).
+I will state for the record that tracking for this project works as advertised and if it does not, it is a result of a misconfiguration during `setup.sh` or you are confusing the tool by visiting multiple `RId`s within the same browser session.
+Do not open an issue for this or it will be closed (see [A Note About Campaign Testing And Tracking](#a-note-about-campaign-testing-and-tracking)).

 ## Future Goals

+- Test/review/pull `evilginx3` update
 - Additions to IP blacklist and redirect rules
 - Add more phishlets